Zeagl3/Skybax/README.md

   Now just <b>wait</b> until all messages at the top left are gone.
   When the "Fertility+" popup comes up, just select "No", this mod is quite heavy on loading, so we do this later on.
-  If there are no more messages coming up in the top left, press ESC, go to the "MCM" menu and scroll down to "Fertility+".
+  If there are no more messages coming up in the top left, press ESC, go to the "MCM" menu and scroll down to "Nemesis PCEA".
+  Enable "0Dser_Animations".
-  Enable the mod, exit the options menu and wait +/- 20 seconds.
+  Then go to "Fertility Mode+", enable the mod, exit the options menu and wait +/- 20 seconds.

   Hit ESC and create a manual save, just to be sure.